 In order to provide capital for the operation of our business, we may enter into additional financing arrangements.
 These arrangements may involve the issuance of new common stock, preferred stock that is convertible into common stock, debt securities that are convertible into common stock or warrants for the purchase of common stock.
 Any of these items could result in a material increase in the number of shares of common stock outstanding which would in turn result in a dilution of the ownership interest of existing common shareholders.
-In addition, these new securities could affect the value of our existing common stock.
+In addition, these new securities could contain provisions, such as priorities on distributions and voting rights, which could affect the value of our existing common stock.

-Additionally, we have Class A Warrants that may be exercised into 1,826,250 shares of common stock, Class B Warrants that may be exercised into 913,125 shares of common stock, and other warrants that may be exercisable into 1,469,000 shares of common stock at exercise prices ranging from \$1.60 to \$5.00.
-The issuance of shares upon exercise of the Warrants may result in additional substantial dilution to the interests of other stockholders and may adversely affect the market price of our common stock
+Additionally, we have Class A Warrants that may be exercised into 1,826,250 shares of common stock, Class B Warrants that may be exercised into 913,125 shares of common stock, and other options and warrants that may be exercisable into 1,469,000 shares of common stock at exercise prices ranging from \$1.60 to \$5.00.
+The issuance of shares upon exercise of the Warrants may result in additional substantial dilution to the interests of other stockholders and may adversely affect the market price of our common stock.